 To remove discrimination from the scheme there will be a two-phase approach.
 This is known as the 'remedy'.
 The first phase will look to remove any future discrimination.
-The second phase will look to resolve retrospective discrimination for the period 1st April 2015 to 31st March 2022 - known as the 'remedy period'.
+The second phase will look to resolve retrospective discrimination for the period 1^{st} April 2015 to 31^{st} March 2022 - known as the 'remedy period'.

 The second phase of remedy to remove retrospective discrimination is still in progress and further legislation and consultation will be needed.
-It is expected that this will be in place by October 2023.